Clement Freud: Radio, music and academia

 For many, Freud was best known as a panellist on the long-running Radio 4 show Just a Minute.
-Freud performed a small monologue for the Wings 1973 album Band on the Run and appeared on the album's cover.
+Freud appears alongside other celebrities on the cover of Wings' 1973 album Band on the Run.
 He also made the occasional film appearance, with acting roles in movies such as The Mini-Affair (1968) and The Best House in London (1969).
 In 1974, he was elected Rector of the University of Dundee and served two three-year terms.
 A generation later, in 2002, he was elected Rector of the University of St Andrews, beating feminist and academic Germaine Greer and local challenger Barry Joss, holding the position for one term.

 Family and hobbies

 His son Matthew Freud founded the London public relations firm Freud Communications in 1985.
 Matthew Freud was formerly married to Caroline Hutton, who was the second wife of Earl Spencer; he then married media magnate Rupert Murdoch's daughter Elisabeth.

 Clement Freud's daughter Emma Freud, a broadcaster, is the partner of Richard Curtis, scriptwriter of Blackadder and Four Weddings and a Funeral.
 His nieces (by his painter brother Lucian) include poet Annie Freud, fashion designer Bella Freud, and writer Esther Freud.
 His eldest brother, Stephen Freud, closely guarded his privacy, with the exception of a 2008 interview he gave to The Daily Telegraph.
 Stephen died in 2015, at the age of 93.
 Freud died without resolving a feud with his brother Lucian, thought to have dated back 70 years, over which of them was the rightful winner of a boyhood race.
 There have been claims that Freud fathered a child in the mid-1950s with the family's 17-year-old nanny.

 Freud was a columnist for the Racing Post newspaper.
 Freud's enthusiasm for horse racing went as far as challenging Sir Hugh Fraser, then chairman of Harrods, to a horse race at Haydock in 1972.
 Freud trained for three months and lost some five stone for the event.
 Although Fraser, a country gentleman, was seen as a much better prospect, the two made a bet for £1,000-a-side.
 Freud used the long odds to his advantage, however, and shrewdly placed a large side bet on himself.
 Freud won the race and made a great deal of money.
 His horse, Winter Fair, went on to win the Waterloo Hurdle at Aintree that year.

 Freud wrote articles reviewing facilities for spectators at racecourses in Britain, especially catering.
 This led him to receive the nickname "Sir Clement Food".